pmean/build-website/text/05/ComingSoon.md

 > about future plans](../00/future.html).
 After months of neglect, I
 > took the time to update that page.
 I also need to keep better track of
 > my unfinished weblog entries, and work needed on the final draft of my
 > book on Statistical Evidence.
-Here\'s a running list of things that I
+Here's a running list of things that I
 > want to talk about.
 The newer entries are in red.
 >
 > Incomplete or upcoming pages on the [Definitions